tucan9389/awesome-ml-demos-with-ios/README.md

 [![Flow of Model When Using Core ML](Resource/flow_of_model_when_using_coreml.png?raw=true)](https://docs.google.com/presentation/d/1wA_PAjllpLLcFPuZcERYbQlPe1Ipb-bzIZinZg3zXkg/edit?usp=sharing)

 The overall flow is very similar for most ML frameworks.
 Each framework has its own compatible model format.
-We need to take the model created in TensorFlow and **convert** it into the appropriate format, for each mobile ML framework.
+We need to take the model created in TensorFlow and **convert it into the appropriate format, for each mobile ML framework**.

 Once the compatible model is prepared, you can run the inference using the ML framework.
 Note that you must perform **pre/postprocessing** manually.